MalenaPS/llm-systems-reliability-lab/docs/design_decision.md

 This document explains the **key architectural decisions and trade-offs** behind the design of **LLM Systems Reliability Lab**.

-The repository is intentionally designed as a **reliability evaluation framework for LLM systems**, rather than a simple LLM demo.
-Many of the architectural choices prioritize:
+The repository is intentionally designed as a **reliability evaluation framework for LLM systems**, rather than a traditional LLM application demo.

+Many architectural decisions therefore prioritize:

 - reproducibility
 - observability